EPPO Global Database

 X. fragariae, was first observed in 1960 in Minnesota, USA (Kennedy & King, 1962a).
 The pathogen is easily transmitted to healthy material from asymptomatic plants.
 It probably spread within North America and from there to many other countries in different continents, with (latently) infected planting material (e.g., Mazzucchi et al., 1973; Dye & Wilkie, 1973; McGechan & Fahy, 1976; López et al., 1985; Bultreys et al., 2000).
 In Australia angular leaf spot, after several outbreaks since 1976 (McGechan & Fahy, 1976; Gillings et al., 1998), has been reported as eradicated (Young et al., 2011).
 Eradication after some outbreaks was also reported from the United Kingdom (Matthews-Berry & Reed, 2009) as well as from Réunion island (FR) in the Indian Ocean (Pruvost et al., 1988).
 The disease is widespread in North America and the EPPO region, less so in other continents such as South America, Asia and Africa, probably related to the spread and intensity of strawberry cultivation.

-EPPO Region: Austria, Belgium, Bulgaria, France (mainland), Germany, Italy (mainland, Sicilia), Jordan, Netherlands, Portugal (mainland), Spain (mainland), Switzerland
+EPPO Region: Austria, Belgium, Bulgaria, France (mainland), Germany, Italy (mainland, Sicilia), Jordan, Netherlands, Portugal (mainland), Serbia, Spain (mainland), Switzerland

 Africa: Ethiopia